This page contains affiliate links. Please read our disclosure for more info.

 Wandering Galaxy’s Edge is a highlight of the park.
 Make a reservation for Oga’s Cantina, the super fun Star Wars bar with a droid DJ and unique cocktails.

-There are some good shows at Hollywood Studios including Indiana Jones Epic Stunt Spectacular, Muppet Vision 3D, and Beauty and the Beast (the latter is not a must-see but good for a break).
+There are some good shows at Hollywood Studios including Indiana Jones Epic Stunt Spectacular, Muppet Vision 3D (see this classic before it closes), and Beauty and the Beast (not a must-see but good for a break).

 It’s worth staying after dark for the Fantasmic show using pyrotechnics, water, laser lights, and fireworks.